 Ballarat is the third most populous urban area in the state of Victoria, Australia.
 Ballarat is the third most populated city in Victoria, and the fifth most populated inland city in Australia.
 The estimated 2014 population for the city is 99,474.

 The city is based around two activity centers that include the Central Business District and Wendouree.
 The Central Business District is a mix of office buildings and retail.
 Wendouree has a high concentration of the city’s community functions, business, and retail establishments as well as the only mall in the city.
 Beyond the central areas, the city extends out into several suburban areas that feature a variety of housing styles.
 The settlement patterns around Ballarat include single country homes and small villages, some with less than a few thousand residents.

 In Ballarat as of 2016, the male to female ratio is 48% male and 52% female, and the median age of residents is 42.
 Children 0 -14 years old comprise 19.4% of the population and people over the age of 65 are 15.1% of the population.
 Of people over the age of 15 years, 44.9% are married.
-36.4% of the population, over the age of 15, has never been married and 12.1% are ether divorced or separated.
+36.4% of the population, over the age of 15, has never been married and 12.1% are either divorced or separated.
 The remaining 6.5% are widowed.
 31.2% of the population is attending school in this city.

 The most common ancestries are English and Australian.
-People of English ancestry make up 30.8% of the population and people of Australian ancestry make up 30.1% of the population.
+People of English descent make up 30.8% of the population, and people of Australian ancestry make up 30.1% of the population.
 Three more common ancestries in Ballarat are Irish at 10.9% of the population, Scottish at 8.6%, and German at 3.1% of the total population.
 86.4% of the residents of Ballarat were born in Australia.

 Approximately 55.9% of Ballarat’s residents report being employed full time, and 32.3% of residents report being employed part-time.
 The unemployment rate is 5.8%, and 5.9% of residents reported being away from work.